TaoDing/flu_vaccination/README.md

 **R.code**: R scripts used to reproduce all statistical results and visualized pictures.

-**Source Data**: Including species feature table and subject's metadata.
+**Source Data**: The original data analyzed using R are located in the Data folder.

 **Processiong Data**:

 Figure 1.
-Prevalence of gut *Prevotella copri* significantly correlated with TIV-specific antibody production.
+The impact of influenza vaccination on the respiratory microbiota is greater than that on the gut

 Figure 2.
-Multi-omics analysis revealed that gut *P. copri* and *A. megaguti*-associated L-lysine metabolism strengthened the TIV vaccination response.
+Longitudinal dynamics of gut and upper respiratory tract microbes induced by TIV vaccination

 Figure 3.
-Influenza vaccination has a greater impact on the URT microbiota than the gut microbiota.
+Gut microbiota particularly Segatella copri are associated with an enhanced antibody response to vaccinations

 Figure 4.
-URT microbes are enriched in the gut and interact with the gut microbiota.
+S. copri enhances TIV immunogenicity through its relation to PAGln levels

 Figure 5.
-TIV vaccination is associated with an increase in Streptococcus and loss of some species in the URT.
+S. copri enhances specific antibody levels by suppressing the production of PAGln by gut microbiota

 Figure 6.
-TIV vaccination reshapes the URT microbiota, affecting functional gene expression.

-Extended Data Figure 1.
-Detection of H1N1-specific antibodies and correlation analysis between the antibody titer and host or microbial factors.

-Extended Data Figure 2.
-Multi-omics analysis framework and inter-omics variable association analysis.

-Extended Data Figure 3.
-PERMANOVA analysis between pre- vaccination and post-vaccination.
+PAGln weakens the specific antibody levels by affecting the function of germinal center B cells

+Extended Data Fig.1.
+Diversity and compositional characteristics of respiratory and gut microbiota before and after vaccination

-Extended Data Figure 4.
-Vaccination led to changes in microbial interaction network and species abundance of *Bifidobacterium*.
+Extended Data Fig.2.
+Vaccination led to changes in microbial interaction network and species abundance of Bifidobacterium

-Extended Data Figure 5.
-Impact of vaccination on the abundance and microbial interaction network of dominant microbes in the upper respiratory tract.
+Extended Data Fig.3.
+Dirichlet Multinomial Mixtures model and changes in the relative abundance of key microbes in URT

+Extended Data Fig.4.
+Vaccination led to changes in microbial interaction network and species abundance of Bifidobacterium

+Extended Data Fig.5.
+Detection of H1N1-specific antibodies and correlation analysis between the antibody titer and host or microbial factors

-Extended Data Figure 6.
-Vaccination affected the association between abundances of microbes and microbial gene function.
+Extended Data Fig.6.
+Analysis of the association between S. copri, PAA, PAGln, and key gut species

+Extended Data Fig.7.
+S. copri enhances TIV response by restricting production of PAGln

+Extended Data Fig. 8.
+Gene expression and functional characteristics of the spleen following PAGln injection

+Extended Data Fig.9.
+Gene expression and functional characteristics of the GCB cells in the spleen following PAGln injection

 ### Data Availability: